ska-telescope/observation-execution-tool/docs/src/architecture_backend_candc.rst

    * - ProcessManager
      - ProcessManager is the parent of all ScriptWorker instances.
-ProcessManager is responsible for launching each ScriptWorker processes and is a proxy for all ScriptWorker communication, relaying requests such as 'run function X' tp the ScriptWorker and relaying events emitted by the ScriptWorker or the running user script to the rest of the system.
+ProcessManager is responsible for launching each ScriptWorker processes and is a proxy for all ScriptWorker communication, relaying requests such as 'run function X' to the ScriptWorker and relaying events emitted by the ScriptWorker or the running user script to the rest of the system.
    * - RestClientUI
      - RestClientUI provides a command-line interface for invoke actions on the OET backend.
 The CLI is a general interface